 7b.
 Look at the colors in the photo – are they vibrant or duller than usual

-Colors are actually very important to photographs.
-They have the power to draw attention and lead the viewer away or towards certain subjects.
-Colors can be dulled or brightened depending on the photographer or photo editing software used.
+Colors are very important to photographs.
+They can draw attention and lead the viewer away or towards certain subjects.
+Depending on the photographer or photo editing software, colors can be dulled or brightened.

 Is it better to make your colors stand out than have them blend?
 Experiment and find out.